 Steadfastly opposed developments in neighboring jurisdictions that threaten to cause significant negative impacts to Calabasas.
 I helped lead the successful fights to acquire and preserve Ahmanson Ranch/Upper Las Virgenes Preserve (2003) and Soka University/King Gillette Ranch (2005) as public parkland.

-Sponsored on ongoing series of special events specifically designed to serve our senior citizens.
-We recently inaugurated the wildly popular "Savvy Seniors" organization, created a Senior Task Force, and took the first steps toward building a senior center.
+Sponsored an ongoing series of special events specifically designed to serve our senior citizens.
+We inaugurated the wildly popular "Savvy Seniors" organization and built a thriving Senior Center.

 Implemented neighborhood beautification plans devised to enhance area aesthetics while maintaining the distinct nature of our diverse communities.

 Joined with other municipalities to maximize the level of services available to our residents.
-I was able to focus much of my attention on these issues in my capacity as President of the California Contract Cities Association.
+I have been able to focus much of my attention on these issues through my active involvement with the California Contract Cities Association (where I have served on the Board of Directors since 2008), the League of California Cities, and other civic organizations.

 Approved extensive renovations and streetscape improvements to our roadways, bridges, and freeway interchanges.
 Along with the operation of a growing network of shuttles and trolleys to provide better public transportation services, these changes have helped alleviate traffic congestion.